 The initial detection resulted in 1.25 times as many false positives, but with 1.5 times as many missed true burial mounds.
-This ratio can be altered by changing threshold of similarity extraction, but will increase more false positive detection.
-However, the present confidence value of threshold will be used to further investigate all nine sampling sites to make a comparative between automatic information extraction and crowd-sourced information extraction of burial mounds.
+This ratio can be altered by changing threshold of similarity extraction.
+By increased similarity, more false positives are detected.
+With a lower threshold value, less true burial mounds are detected.
+Different threshold values have been applied, but a 50 % similarity to given template gave decent results, without missing to many important details of similarity in landscape.
+With a 50 % likeness of a threshold of value of 0.5, details of human manipulation, such as looters pits and other major destruction of original outline, is also possible for the algorithm to overlook to find burial mounds similar to the given template for matching.
+Different templates were tried, but will always result in similar exclusion of data if calculated output is very unique compared to input.
+Therefore, it is better to set a value where size and shape can differ to a large extent compared to template input.
+The confidence value of the threshold is set at 0.5, and is applied to all case study sites to further investigate all nine sampling sites to make a comparative between automatic information extraction and crowd-sourced information extraction of burial mounds.
 By information extraction through geometry and templates, there is an immediate classification of shape in the landscape; the problem simply becomes a matter of confidence regarding classification certainty.
 The confidence of detection is naturally of importance, but initial interesting aspects are what impact simple geometry detection across different context reveals by the pattern of detection.
-Initial simple geometry detection is applied in TABLE 23 by templates from site of investigation to reveal initial patterns of computational detection.
+Initial simple geometry detection is applied in TABLE 20 by templates from site of investigation to reveal initial patterns of computational detection.

-TABLE 23: TEMPLATE MATCHING BY SIMILARITY THRESHOLD OF 0.5
+TABLE 20: TEMPLATE MATCHING BY SIMILARITY THRESHOLD OF 0.5

 NAME Stockstadt am Main

-COEFF_N

-Threshold val:
+COEFF_N Threshold val: 0.5 Template:

-0.5 the second se

-Template: And the second of the second o

-500 m

 NAME Triefenstein

+COEFF_N Threshold val: 0.5 Template:

+NAME COEFF_N Threshold val: 0.5 Template:

+NAME Amorbach

 COEFF_N

-Threshold val:
+Threshold val: The second se

 0.5

 Template:

-NAME Hohe Wart

-COEFF_N

-Threshold val:

-0.5

-Template:

-To and the second se
+State -

+10 A 1

 500

-INAME Amorbach

-COEFF_N

-Threshold val: the second se
+1 the second second

-0.5

-Template:

-500

 NAME Kleinlangheim

 COEFF_N

 Threshold val:

 0.5

 Template:

+F 2

+1.4

 NAME Riedenheim

 COEFF_N

 Threshold val:

 0.5

 Template:

+60.ex

 NAME Maroldsweisach

-COEFF_N Threshold val:
+COEFF_N Threshold val: 0.5 Template:

-0.5

-Template:

 NAME Stettfeld

-COEFF_N

-Threshold val:
+COEFF_N Threshold val: 0.5 Template:

-0.5

-Template:

-NAME
+NAME Alzenau

-COEFF_N

-Threshold val:
+COEFF_N Threshold val: 0.5 Template:

-0.5

-Template:

-500